sysintelligent/bdc-bridge/README.md

 The project is organized into three main components:

-1. **UI**: A React-based front-end built with TypeScript and shadcn UI (powered by Tailwind CSS)
+1. **UI**: A Next.js-based front-end built with TypeScript and shadcn UI (powered by Tailwind CSS)
 2. **CMD**: A Go-based command-line interface using Cobra
 3. **Server**: A Go-based backend server with REST and gRPC endpoints

 ```
 bdc-bridge/
 ├── ui/                # React TypeScript frontend with shadcn UI
 ├── cmd/               # CLI implementation using Cobra
 └── server/            # Backend server implementation
     ├── api/           # REST and gRPC API definitions
     ├── auth/          # Authentication and RBAC